12 Interesting Facts About Texas

 The state of Texas is also a pioneer in the progression of racial equality in American sports.

-In 1966, Texas Western University (now known as the University of Texas, El Paso) launched an exclusively African American starting lineup in the NCAA basketball national championship game.
+In 1966, Texas Western University (now known as the University of Texas at El Paso) fielded an exclusively African American starting lineup in the NCAA basketball national championship game.

-This decision by coach Don Haskins shook up the world of basketball and put the wheels into motion to end racial segregation in all sports.
-This inspiring story was made into a movie named Glory Road, which starred Matthew McConaughey.
+This decision by Coach Don Haskins shook the world of basketball and set the wheels in motion to end racial segregation in all sports.
+This inspiring story was adapted into a movie named Glory Road, starring Matthew McConaughey.

-Globe Life Park or Texas Rangers Ballpark In Arlington home of the playoff bound Rangers is a baseball only facility which opened in 1994
+Globe Life Park, or Texas Rangers Ballpark in Arlington, home of the playoff-bound Rangers, is a baseball-only facility that opened in 1994

 2. Home to The Alamo